 A well-earned rest

 Our three girls had loved growing up where they had, in a particularly green part of Cardiff; the house backed onto the primary school fields, the secondary school was a five minute trot away, and Roath Park Lake just ten minutes on foot.
-Added to which, Michael and I could both walk to work in twenty minutes, so it was pretty perfect for all of us.
+Added to which, Mr B and I could both walk to work in twenty minutes, so it was practically perfect for all of us.
 But now it was time to move on.
 I wanted to look forward not back, and having the school so close was a constant pull to the past.

 But where to go?
-As somebody Cardiff born and bred, Michael had never lived outside the city but he’d hankered after a slice of country life for years.
+As somebody Cardiff born and bred, Mr B had never lived outside the city but he’d hankered after a slice of country life for years.
 I’d grown up in a semi-rural location further west so I was a bit fussier, knowing what I did and – more importantly – didn’t want.
 So we sold up and spent four months in a large, comfortable rented flat overlooking Pontcanna Fields while we looked around for something that took our fancy.
 We found it not too far from Crickhowell in Powys.